-Glasgow Middle student competing in Scripps National Spelling Bee
+Glasgow Middle student competed in Scripps National Spelling Bee

 Latest Weather Blog

-BATON ROUGE - Days after finishing sixth grade at Glasgow Middle School, 12-year-old Naqeeb Mohammad Hossain will be competing in the Scripps National Spelling Bee.
+BATON ROUGE - Days after finishing sixth grade at Glasgow Middle School, 12-year-old Naqeeb Mohammad Hossain competed in the Scripps National Spelling Bee.

 Hossain spelled his way through his school, the district and the region to be competing with 242 kids from across the U.S. The competition, which runs from Tuesday through Thursday, is being held in National Harbor, Md.